pymupdf/PyMuPDF/docs/faq.rst

 If it is *False* or if you want to be on the safe side, pick one of the following:

-1. The easiest way: in your script, do a :meth:`Page.cleanContents` before you do your first item insertion.
+1. The easiest way: in your script, do a :meth:`Page.clean_contents` before you do your first item insertion.
 2. Pre-process your PDF with the MuPDF command line utility *mutool clean -c ...* and work with its output file instead.
 3. Directly wrap the page's :data:`contents` with the stacking commands before you do your first item insertion.

 **Solutions 1. and 2.** use the same technical basis and **do a lot more** than what is required in this context: they also clean up other inconsistencies or redundancies that may exist, multiple */Contents* objects will be concatenated into one, and much more.

 .. note:: For **incremental saves,** solution 1. has an unpleasant implication: it will bloat the update delta, because it changes so many things and, in addition, stores the **cleaned contents uncompressed**.
-So, if you use :meth:`Page.cleanContents` you should consider **saving to a new file** with (at least) *garbage=3* and *deflate=True*.
+So, if you use :meth:`Page.clean_contents` you should consider **saving to a new file** with (at least) *garbage=3* and *deflate=True*.

 **Solution 3.** is completely under your control and only does the minimum corrective action.
 There exists a handy low-level utility function which you can use for this.
 Suggested procedure: